 Questions you should ask yourself before joining a partnership:

-- What are you and your organization’s interest in participating in the project?
+- What are you and your organization’s interests in participating in the project?

 - How is this interest linked to the societal purpose, which the partners must create together?